AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 1. Adding a gym itself using `workout /e:gym`.
 2. Adding details for each individual gym station.

-To tell PulsePilot to add a gym, the following details are required:
+To add a gym, the following details and flags must be specified in your input:

 | Detail               | Description                                                       | Flag Used | Limitations                                                                                                                                                                  |
 |----------------------|-------------------------------------------------------------------|-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|